esthermensah/E-pharmacy/README.md

 # E-pharmacy
-the project aims to   design, implementation, and deployment of the first version of e-pharmacy application portal.
+the project aims to   design, implementate, and deploy a first version of e-pharmacy application portal.